 Due to the COVID-19 coronavirus pandemic, AP tests will now be held remotely, and information about how that will work is still evolving.
 Currently, each AP exam will last 45 minutes and include only free-response questions.
 Stay up to date with the latest information on test dates, AP online review, and what this means for you with our AP COVID-19 FAQ article.

 Official AP Human Geography Practice Tests

 Official practice tests are the best materials to use in preparation for any standardized test, including AP Human Geography.
-You can be confident that the difficulty level of the questions is on par with what you'll see on the real test, which means you'll be able to estimate your score pretty accurately.
+You can be confident that the difficulty level of the questions is on par with what you'll see on the real test, which means that you'll be able to estimate your score pretty accurately.

-- See the scoring guidelines
+- View the current scoring guidelines

-- Get College Board approved study tips
+- Get College Board-approved study tips

 Authenti City is a great place.
 The people are so honest, and their practice tests are the best you can get anywhere.
 Wouldn't recommend it as a vacation destination, though.
 You will not be able to escape from reality.